Baseball in Cuba: Baseball in post-revolutionary Cuba (1961–present)

 Although sport in general underwent a huge transformation after the revolution, it is still imperative to note that baseball continued to play a pivotal role.
 After all it was Cuba's bloodline and was easy to pick up and play since it required less conditioning and more focus on the crafting skills of hitting, pitching, and strategy.
 Sports other than baseball retain some popularity in Cuba, including boxing and soccer, and the government continues to consider an athlete in fulfillment his or her duty as a Cuban citizen regardless of the sport pursued.
 As mentioned earlier, sport in post-revolutionary Cuba was utilized to not only improve health, but in doing so, citizens have become more prepared in-terms of self-defense in light of hostile policies at least in the early days of the revolution by the United States.
 Baseball, like all other sports in Cuba, was also utilized for political ends.
 For instance, Cuba has allowed for the Cuba National Baseball team to play in countries abroad such as Nicaragua to benefit flood victims and in Japan as a symbolic gesture to express goodwill for a strong trading partner.
 Such assistance by Cuba underlies its commitment to socialist internationalism, which still to this day sees a bevy of Cuban sports specialists training and instructing abroad citizens of other nations.

 Since the professional system was replaced by amateur leagues, players were not paid as extravagantly as they once were.
 Although members of the Cuba national team are nominally amateur, As of 1984 they were paid a "'sports leave'" wage determined by their principal occupation during the off-season—often less than US$2 000 annually.
 The situation would get worse in the early 1990s after the collapse of the Soviet Union in 1991, which was Cuba's main trading partner.
 This led many players to defect to the United States due to deteriorating economic conditions.
 Amidst such action, even Fidel Castro admitted that it was hard to prevent the baseball stars from defecting.
 He would later proclaim, "If you have to compete against six million dollars versus three thousand Cuban pesos you cannot win."
 Other problems included bribery scandals in which coaches and player alike would fix games, which subsequently led to them being banned from baseball in Cuba.
-Following the collapse of the Soviet Union, there were also instances in Cuba where baseball games would be canceled due to power outages and most people chose to watch games from their home since it seemed more feasible to do so.
-The situation was so bad that pitchers in-game, would often have to exchange cleats with the pitcher who would have to pitch in the next half-inning.
-Resources even as minute as baseball cleats were scarce during this very time.
-The Cuban government to this very day is also somewhat hostile in relation to the players that did defect in the 1990s.